jacobthebanana/McGill-Fall-2019-COMP-250-Assignment-3-Banana-Test/README.md

 This Banana Test checks for the correctness and efficiency of your `KDNode.nearestPointInNode` method.
 For the code to work properly, make your iterator returns all the values (they don't have to be in the right order.) `AnotherA3Tester` (which can be found in the COMP 250 Messenger group chat) can help ensure that your iterator is working properly.

 ## Instructions
-SSH into `cs.mimi.mcgill.ca` with your credentials.
+SSH into `mimi.cs.mcgill.ca` with your credentials.

 ### Step 1.
 Checkout this repo
 ```